uddyami/Blog/_index/content.md

 title: "Software Developer"
 ---

-I am owner of a very curious brain who loves absorb as much knowledge I can find around me.
+I am owner of a very curious brain who loves to absorb as much knowledge I can find around me.
 Professionally I am a Android Developer and a mobile developer.